emojicode/emojicode.github.io/src/guides/install.md

 The installer will tell you what it is about to do and will prompt you for confirmation.
 By default, the installer will try to install Emojicode into /usr/local/bin and /usr/local/EmojicodePackages.
-If your user doesn’t have write access to these directories the installer will offer you to use sudo (from 0.3.1 on).
+If your user doesn’t have write access to these directories the installer will offer you to use sudo.

 If you're on Windows 10, you can use
 [Bash on Ubuntu on Windows 10](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide)